coleyr/PaintedLake/content/posts/the-house-that-jack-built.md

 ---
-title: The house that Jack Built
+title: 'The house that Jack Built'
 date: 2021-12-06
 tags: ['The Portrait of Ellory', 'Coley Angel']
 ---